Youth Farming Fatalities

 However, critics said the rules would also have prevented children from helping on family farms.

 Farm Accidents Kill 300 Kids Per Year

 More than 300,000 farmers in the United States are under age 18.
-Farm accidents claim up to 300 children’s lives per year, according to the USDL, and more than 26,000 are injured.
-Youth are four times more likely to be killed while performing farm work than those in all other industries combined.
+Farm accidents claim up to 300 children’s lives per year.
+According to the USDL, accidents injured more than 26,000 kids.
+Machines are four times more likely to kill youth while performing farm work than those in all other industries combined.

 In response to the withdrawal, the Child Labor Coalition said the USDL’s decision to rescind the proposal means more children will die in farm accidents that could have been prevented.
 However, the American Farm Bureau Federation complained the proposed prohibitions would threaten farmers’ heritage and traditional way of life.

 The USDL said it finally withdrew the proposal, which had been a year in the making after thousands of owners of small farms also objected to it with concerns that the rules would ban children from doing all farm work.
 Child advocacy groups said political leaders misconstrued the rule to create that impression.

 Human Rights Watch noted that the real victims of hazards while doing farm work is poor and often migrant Hispanic children who do seasonal farm work.
 The organization pointed out that, in addition to deaths as a result of accidents such as suffocation in grain elevators and being maimed by heavy farm machinery, these youth are exposed to toxic pesticides.